JHowell45/Bills-Handler/README.md

 # bills-handler
-app for parsing bank statements and pulling out the bill payments and what's owed and passing it into google spreadsheet.
+App for parsing bank statements and pulling out the bill payments and what's owed and passing it into google spreadsheet.